01732 808 626 info@thinkcbt.com

 Just example TRANSDIAGNOSTIC MODEL OF OCD 01022021

-OCD sufferers attempt to prevent or neutralise the obsessional worry and anxiety, by trying to stop the thought or carry out the compulsion.
+OCD sufferers attempt to prevent or neutralise the obsessional worry and anxiety by trying to stop the thought or carry out the compulsion.
 This provides only temporary relief and serves to strengthen the reciprocal relationship between the negative thought and the compulsive behaviour.
 Whilst performing the compulsion provides temporary relief, it also prevents the disconfirmation of feared situations and strengthens the association between the negative thought and the compulsion.
 Research also demonstrates that attempting to stop negative thoughts actually increases the preoccupation with the thought itself and the associated level of anxiety.
 Over time, compulsions can become so ingrained that the OCD sufferer is no longer aware of the intrusive and obsessional thoughts.

-A number of OCD related cognitive patterns have also been identified as maintenance factors for OCD, these include:
+A number of OCD-related cognitive patterns have also been identified as maintenance factors for OCD.
+These include:

-• Overestimation of threat /Catastrophic thinking.
+• Overestimation of threat / catastrophic thinking.

-• increased responsibility bias – also known as inflated responsibility.
+• Increased responsibility bias – also known as inflated responsibility.

 • Uncertainty Intolerance – difficulty coping with unpredictable or ambiguous situations.